Lorenzo Snow: Activities in Utah

 On his return to Utah Territory, Snow founded a society called the Polysophical Society to conduct study into the various aspects of human knowledge.
 He encouraged church members of all ages to join and some view this organization as a predecessor of the church's Young Men's Mutual Improvement Association.

 In 1853, under the direction of church president Brigham Young, Snow brought additional settlers to Brigham City, Utah.
 Settlement had begun on a limited scale at this site under the name "Box Elder."
 Snow changed the name and moved the community towards living up to its name.
 He was also a key backer of the Brigham City Cooperative, which was the inspiration for ZCMI and other cooperatives.
 From this point and for several more years, Snow was both the community and ecclesiastical leader over Brigham City.

 In 1864, Snow was sent on a mission to the Sandwich Islands, with Ezra T. Benson and Joseph F. Smith.
 The mission was prompted by messages from Jonatana Napela and other Hawaiian church members about the irregular administration of the church by Walter M. Gibson.
 While in Hawaii, Snow was seriously injured but was healed through the ministration of holders of the priesthood.

-In 1871 Snow went on a trip to the Holy Land with George A. Smith and several other church leaders.
+In 1871, Snow went on a trip to the Holy Land with George A. Smith and several other church leaders.

 Snow tacitly helped engineer the 1901 election of his friend, Thomas Kearns, a wealthy Utah Catholic, to the United States Senate.
-Though this was criticized, both at the time and subsequently, the election of a non-Mormon may have helped Utah retain its statehood, and contributed to a detente between the LDS Church and the non-Mormon journal, the Salt Lake Tribune.
+Though this was criticized, both at the time and subsequently, the election of a non-Mormon may have helped Utah retain its statehood, and contributed to a détente between the LDS Church and the non-Mormon journal, the Salt Lake Tribune.